AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        example by reading from memory rather than the file system.

 Currently, the PSD format reader supports color modes RGB, CMYK, multichannel, grayscale, indexed, and bitmap.
-It does NOT currenty support Lab or duotone modes.
+It does NOT currently support Lab or duotone modes.

 **Custom I/O Overrides**